 In traditional herbal medicine, tinctures, oil extracts and powdered borage have been used to treat a variety of digestive, respiratory and cardiac conditions.
 However, regular medicinal use of the highly condensed oil or ground powder is now discouraged by some experts since the plant is known to contain pyrrolidine alkaloids, which are known for liver toxicity when consumed in a high quantity.
 However, the routine consumption of leaves and flowers in cooking poses no danger.

 Best Uses for Borage

 On a practical level, the sweet-smelling borage flowers are a good addition to any edible garden since they draw pollinators to the garden.
 Strawberry growers in particular find that borage encourages bees to visit and improves pollination of the flowers, leading to a more plentiful berry harvest.
-Borage is also a good companion crop for tomatoes and squash since it tends to discourage damaging insects.
+Borage is a good companion crop for tomatoes and squash because of its ability to attract pollinators.